python logo

 self.tabs.resize(300,200)

-We then add these tabs to the tab widget:
+These tabs can then be added to the tab widget:

 self.tabs.addTab(self.tab1,"Tab 1")